 Whether electric or manual, a food chopper can cut your food preparation time and help you get to the serving stage sooner.
-Though some food choppers are fairly small, such as the hand-slap, spring-type blade choppers where you usually have to downsize vegetable portions accordingly, they're still very useful and practical kitchen tools.
+Options range from hand-slap, spring-blade choppers to fancy electric models.

-- Chopping onions, celery, garlic, carrots for general cooking needs
+- Chopping onions, celery, garlic, and carrots for soups, stews, and other dishes